-Weon-Cheol Hwang serves as a senior managing director of the digital business division and a deputy executive vice president and managing director of the digital transformation promotion division of Woori Bank.
-Previously, he served as a managing director and a senior general manager of the digital banking business group of Woori Bank.
-He holds a Bachelor of Science and a Master of Science in Mathematics from Hanyang University.
+Shin-Kook Kang serves as a managing director of the corporate and investment banking business division as well as a managing director of Woori Bank and a deputy president of Woori Investment Bank.
+Previously, he served as a senior general manager of the Jongno corporate banking headquarters of Woori Bank.
+He holds a Bachelor of Arts in Business Administration and a Masters of Arts in International Business from Korea University.

-Jong-Keun Lee serves as a managing director of the management support division.
-Previously, he served as a senior general manager of the management support department, a senior general manager of the human resources department of Woori Bank and a senior general manager of the Jungbu regional banking headquarters of Woori Bank.
-He holds a Bachelor of Arts in Public Administration from Korea University and a Master of Arts in Business Administration from the University of Birmingham.
+Byoung-Kwon Woo serves as a managing director and the compliance officer.
+Previously, he served as a senior general manager of the business support department and a senior general manager of the future strategy division of Woori Bank.
+He holds a Bachelor of Arts in English Language and Literature from Sungkyunkwan University.